zhangyhuaee/KinD_plus/README.md

 The KinD net was proposed in the following [Paper](http://doi.acm.org/10.1145/3343031.3350926).

 Kindling the Darkness: a Practical Low-light Image Enhancer.
-In ACMMM2019<br>
+In ACM MM 2019<br>
 Yonghua Zhang, Jiawan Zhang, Xiaojie Guo

 ### The network architecture of KinD++: ###